 In 2022, my own struggle with alcohol came to a breaking point.
 I chose recovery, and that decision gave me not just a second chance, but a new purpose.
 From the beginning, I’ve been drawn to helping young people.
 I know how important it is to reach students before addiction becomes part of their story, to show them they have a choice and the power to make it.

-Today, I speak to middle school, high school, and college students, sharing my story with honesty and heart.
-I cover addiction, identity, peer pressure, and the power of decision-making — the kinds of conversations students don’t always hear in school, but desperately need.
+Today, I speak to middle school, high school, and college students, sharing my story with honesty and intention.
+I talk about addiction, identity, leadership, and the courage to be yourself — topics that matter but are rarely talked about in school.

 I also speak to and work with organizations and companies, particularly in the trades and blue-collar industries, where addiction and mental health challenges are often overlooked.
 My experience in both leadership and recovery allows me to help teams face these issues head-on with tools that create real change.